samhinshaw/metabridge_shiny/readme.md

 - Block back button or reload navigation
 - Change location of download button to inside table?

+- Remove `+AC0` from MetaCyc Reaction IDs
+  + Link to MetaCyc Reactions
+- Refactor table display to new functions which wrap table in HTML on command

 ### Errors:

+- Can't make table that is not yet displayed invisible

 ```js
 Uncaught TypeError: Cannot set property 'innerHTML' of null
 ```

+- Be able to choose import column by clicking on DT
+- Have to click twice on summary table?